MicrosoftDocs/sql-docs/docs/t-sql/functions/openrowset-transact-sql.md

  Returns the contents of *data_file* as a single-row, single-column rowset of type **varbinary(max)**.

 > [!IMPORTANT]
-> We recommend that you import XML data only using the SINGLE_BLOB option, rather than SINGLE_CLOB and SINGLE_NCLOB, because only SINGLE_BLOB supports all Windows encoding conversions.
+> [!INCLUDE[msCoName](../../includes/msconame-md.md)] recommends that you import XML data only using the SINGLE_BLOB option, rather than SINGLE_CLOB and SINGLE_NCLOB, because only SINGLE_BLOB supports all Windows encoding conversions.

  SINGLE_CLOB
  By reading *data_file* as ASCII, returns the contents as a single-row, single-column rowset of type **varchar(max)**, using the collation of the current database.